benoalo/CIP/README.md

 ## Classic Image Processing (CIP)

 CIP is a Java library focused in Image processing.
 It exposes Classic Image Processing functions in a convenient way for scripting, more specifically it is thought to be used in ImageJ script editor.
 It could be a good entry point to start scripting image analysis workflow and aim in general at easing prototyping.
-CIP tries to attain that goal by doing the following:
+CIP tries to reach that goal by doing the following:

 * Maintaining a carefully curated list of functions
-  * Select function already adopted by the community
+  * Select functions already adopted by the community
-  * Provide minimal set of functions to go from an
+  * Provide minimal set of functions to go from Image to measures
-  * All function works in 2D/3D (and nD whenever possible)
+  * All functions works in 2D/3D (and nD whenever possible)
-  * Aim to be on par with IJ1  speed-wise and faster whenever possible)
+  * Aim to be on par with IJ1  speed-wise (and faster whenever possible)

 * Easing functions discovery and learning
-  * Consitent function interfaces
+  * Consistent functions interfaces
-  * Optional and named parameter
+  * Optional and named parameters
   * Strong documentation

-* Making scripting easier to wite and understand
+* Making scripting easier to write and understand
-  * Minimize the number of type to manipulate
+  * Minimize the number of types to manipulate
-  * Handling image type and conversion behind the scene
+  * Handling image types and conversion behind the scene
   * Minimizing library imports
   * Never modify function input

-* Rely on existing infrastructure to allow CIP to work hand in hand with imageJ tools
+* Rely on existing infrastructure to allow CIP working hand in hand with imageJ ecosystem
   * Rely on ImgLib2 and ImageJ Op
   * Handling conversion to IJ1 and IJ2 image and regions